center-for-threat-informed-defense/attack_to_cve/methodology.md

 # Using MITRE ATT&CK® to Describe Vulnerabilities

-[ATT&CK](https://attack.mitre.org/) tactics and techniques can be as a set of standard terms to describe the exploitation process of a vulnerability.
+[ATT&CK](https://attack.mitre.org/) tactics and techniques can be used as a set of standard terms to describe the exploitation process of a vulnerability.
 For example, to exploit a vulnerability where credentials are sent in clear text, the following steps could be used:
 1. Sniff the network ([T1040](https://attack.mitre.org/techniques/T1040/))
 2. Which gets you the unsecured credentials ([T1552](https://attack.mitre.org/techniques/T1552/))
 3. Which you can use to access a valid account ([T1078](https://attack.mitre.org/techniques/T1078/))